xebia/amazon-bedrock-workshop/03_QuestionAnswering/README.md

 As a preparation step for RAG, the documents building up the knowledge base are split in chunks of a fixed size (matching the maximum input size of the selected embedding model), and are then passed to the model to obtain the embedding vector.
 The embedding together with the original chunk of the document and additional metadata are stored in a vector database.
 The vector database is optimized to efficiently perform similarity search between vectors.

-## Target audience
-Customers with data stores that may be private or frequently changing.
-RAG approach solves 2 problems, customers having the following challenges can benefit from this lab.
-- Freshness of data: if the data is continously changing and model must only provide latest information.
-- Actuality of knowledge: if there is some domain specific knowledge that model might not have understanding of, and the model must output as per the domain data.

 ## Objective

 After this module you should have a good understanding of: